Tim Carr Tim Carr

 Mens hair 2017 Best Review

-At least for the guys that come in to get their hair cut by me, the undercut is still king.
-This is easily the most requested haircut in the salon.
-It's a great looking cut, has been in fashion for years now, and I think part of the reason for so many men requesting undercuts from me is that I have more pictures of that particular haircut than any other on Yelp, Instagram, and my website so my numbers my be skewed a little.
-I tend to fade my undercuts, because of that it makes for a good picture from the front and the side--while scissor haircuts can be pretty uninteresting from the side view.
-That leads to twice as many undercut pictures.
-I'm trying to get better about taking more pictures of the haircuts I do.
+As 2017 comes to a close, I thought it would be a great opportunity to take a thoughtful look back at the year in men's hair.
+I haven't had as many chances to blog as frequently as I have in the past, but fortunately, I'm out of the salon for a few days due to the holiday.
+At least for the guys who come in to get their hair cut by me, the undercut is still reigning as the king of hairstyles.
+This particular haircut is easily the most requested service we provide in the salon.
+It's a great-looking cut that has remained in fashion for several years now, and I believe part of the reason so many men request undercuts from me is that I have accumulated more pictures of that particular style than any other haircut on platforms like Yelp, Instagram, and my website.
+This might skew my numbers a little, but it certainly showcases the popularity of the style.
+I tend to fade my undercuts, and because of that, it creates a striking appearance from both the front and the side—while scissor haircuts can often appear somewhat uninteresting from the side view.
+This unique feature leads to twice as many undercut pictures in my portfolio.
+I'm also actively working on improving my skills in photographing a wider variety of haircuts that I perform.

 On to 2018!!